biozal/NewWorld/cities/Atlanta.md

     - Children:  None
 - Shops
   - The Enchanted Garden
+    - Type:  Plants and herbs
     - Owner: Thorne Bramblethorn: Thorne is a middle-aged halfling with a jovial demeanor and a love of nature.
 He grows a wide variety of plants and herbs in his garden and is known for his ability to heal even the most stubborn ailments.
-    - Type:  Plants and herbs
   - The Inkwell
+    - Type:   Books and scrolls
     - Owner: Selene Moonwater:  Selene is a wise and learned elf with long silver hair and piercing blue eyes.
 She sells a wide variety of books and scrolls on topics ranging from history and philosophy to magic and the arcane.
-    - Type:   Books and scrolls

 #### Belvedere Park
 - Ruler
   - Thorne Ironwood - 80 year old male Dwarf.
 Thorne is a rugged and handsome man with short, brown hair and a scruffy beard.
 He is known for his bravery and his love of adventure.
 He is also a skilled blacksmith.
     - Spouse:  Sariel Ironwood
     - Children:  One daughter, Lyra.
+- Shops
+  - The Lucky Horseshoe
+    - Type:  Farm and Horse supplies
+    - Owner: Calum Swiftfoot: Calum is a jovial and good-natured halfling with a love of horses.
+He sells a variety of farm and horse-related items, from saddles and bridles to feed and grooming supplies.
+He also sells seeds for farmers and farming equipment.

 #### East Point
 - Ruler
   - Vesper Nightshade - 180 year old female elf.
 Lady Vesper is a mysterious and enigmatic woman with long, black hair and piercing red eyes.
 She is known for her magical abilities and her connection to the supernatural.
     - Spouse:  none
     - Children: none
+- Shops
+  - The Twisted Thorn
+    - Type:  Poison and potions
+    - Owner: Jarek Nightshade: Jarek is a shadowy figure with a hooded cloak and piercing red eyes.
+He is a skilled poisoner and alchemist, and sells a variety of deadly poisons and potent potions.
+  - The Dark Emporium
+    - Type:   Dark magic items
+    - Owner: Lilith Shadowmoon:  Lilith is a seductive and alluring tiefling with long black hair and bright red eyes.
+She sells a variety of dark and dangerous magic items, from cursed artifacts to necromantic talismans.

 #### College Park
 - Ruler
   - VLucien Ravenswood - 220 year old male elf.
 Lucien is a tall and lean man with pale skin and jet-black hair.
 He is known for his keen intellect and his love of books.
 He is also a skilled wizard.
     - Spouse:  Celeste Ravenswood
     - Children: Two sons, Alaric and Tristan.
+- Shops
+  - The Arcane Attic
+    - Type:  Magic items and artifacts
+    - Owner: Alaric Ravenswood: Alaric is a young half-elf with a sharp mind and a love of magic.
+He sells a variety of enchanted items and magical artifacts, and is always on the lookout for rare and powerful magic.
+  - The Clockwork Emporium
+    - Type:  Mechanical items
+    - Owner: Gwendolyn Gearheart:  Gwendolyn is a gnome with wild, curly hair and bright green eyes.
+She sells a variety of mechanical and tinkering items, from clockwork toys to intricate automata.

 #### Mountain View
 - Ruler
   - Aric Stonefist - 85 year old male dwarf.
 Lord Aric is a burly and rugged man with a thick beard and scars on his face.
 He is known for his strength and his skill as a warrior.
 He is also a master of siegecraft.
     - Spouse:  Freya Stonefist
     - Children: Two sons, Erik and Leif.
+- Shops
+  - The Moonlit Grove
+    - Type:  Jewelry and gemstones
+    - Owner: Lyra Silvermist: Lyra is a graceful and ethereal elf with long silver hair and bright blue eyes.
+She sells a variety of beautiful jewelry and rare gemstones, many of which are enchanted or have magical properties.
+  - The Crystal Cavern
+    - Type:  Crystals and minerals
+    - Owner: Jasper Earthsong:  Jasper is a sturdy dwarf with a thick beard and piercing blue eyes.
+He sells a variety of crystals and minerals, many of which have magical or healing properties.

 #### Doraville
 - Ruler
   - Eilistraee Moonwhisper - unknown age.
 Eilistraee is a divine being, a goddess of the moon and the hunt.
 She appears to mortals as a beautiful elven woman with silver hair and glowing blue eyes.
 She is known for her compassion and her love of music and dance.
     - Spouse:  none
     - Children: none
+- Shops
+  - The Iron Anvil
+    - Type:  Smithing, weapons, armor, and metalworking
+    - Owner: Erik Stonefist: Erik is a burly and rugged dwarf with a thick beard and a love of metalworking.
+He sells a variety of metal goods, from weapons and armor to decorative items and jewelry.
+  - The Herbalist's Haven
+    - Type:  Herbs and potions
+    - Owner: Freya Stonefist:  Freya is a stern but kind-hearted dwarf with a love of nature and a talent for healing.
+She sells a variety of herbs and potions, many of which are useful for treating common ailments or injuries.

 ### Ouside the Wall
   - Marietta (75) North West side outside of town (mixed race)